Planning for Blended or Remote Learning

 There are statutory requirements specific to blended learning that do not apply to other methods of remote learning.
-A district or school that is considering a blended learning model should determine if it can meet the statutory requirements, as outlined below:
+A district or school that is considering a blended education delivery model should determine if it can meet the statutory requirements, as outlined below:

 For community schools, the contract between the sponsor and governing authority must include the requirements of Ohio Revised Code 3314.03(A)(29).
 These are as follows:

 a.
-An indication of what blended learning model or models will be used;
+An indication of what blended education delivery model or models will be used;

 b.
 A description of how student instructional needs will be determined and documented;